 Napoleon’s eventual defeat allowed Austria and his other enemies to reorganise borders again more favourably at the famous Congress of Vienna in 1814/1815.

-However, despite Napoleon’s defeat, the Austrian Empire didn’t last too long; it became the Austro-Hungarian Empire in 1867.
+However, despite Napoleon’s removal from the chess board of European politics, the Austrian Empire still didn’t last all that long; it became the Austro-Hungarian Empire in 1867.